Quaker Meadows Cemetery

-Quaker Meadows Cemetery is a historic cemetery located near Morganton, North Carolina.
+Quaker Meadows Cemetery is a historic cemetery located near Morganton, North Carolina, U.S..
 It includes 59 gravesites dated between 1767 and 1879; 53 of them are marked by gravestones.
 The earliest grave is of David McDowell (1767), the two-year-old grandson of Joseph McDowell, the first permanent white settler in the area.

 It was listed on the National Register of Historic Places in 1987.